-- Sound stewardship of public and private funds - Every child ready to read - All youth ready to succeed in school and work - Community and individual prosperity - Active centers for community and civic engagement - The Mobile WORKplace collaborated with public and private organizations to provide off-site computer access and job search assistance and training in Spanish, Hmong and Somali.
+- Every child in Saint Paul enters school ready to learn. - All Saint Paul youth are ready to succeed in college and work. - All residents of Saint Paul are able to provide for themselves and their families and improve their standards of living. - Saint Paul fosters a climate of inclusion that encourages active participation for everyone. - The Mobile WORKplace collaborated with public and private organizations to provide off-site computer access and job search assistance and training in Spanish, Hmong and Somali.
 The Mobile WORKplace is equipped with laptops, a printer, scanner, and projector and is funded by a grant from the John S. and James L. Knight Foundation. - SPPL expanded Summer Reading Program to include eleven Recreation Centers in Saint Paul.
 Thanks to an IMLS grant and work with Minnesota Children's Museum, Sun Ray has a large literacy environment to increase families' opportunities to engage in early literacy activities. - The community celebrated opening of the renovated West 7th Branch Library in the West 7th Community Center.
 Thanks to a CDBG-R grant, we have added a computer lab, increased public access computers from 2 to 15, and updated materials for adults and children.
-The computers were made possible by a grant from the Gates Foundation. - Through events like Summer Dance (in partnership with the Ordway); America the Beautiful, a photo exhibit held at both James J. Hill Reference Library and SPPL; and informative job, career and small business resources programs, the Library offered community members the opportunity to learn and play in Saint Paul.
+The computers were made possible by a grant from the Gates Foundation. - Through events like Summer Dance (in partnership with the Ordway), America the Beautiful, a photo exhibit mounted at both Hill Reference Library and SPPL, and informative job, career and small business resources programs, the Library offered community members the opportunity to learn and play in Saint Paul.